lamhq/tech-notes/devops/aws/6-monitoring/4-load-balancer.md

 ![](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/HAix_5anRTiIsf-WpyU4Ew_399d176189a7467795b6ffb2847106e8_healthCheck.jpeg?expiry=1663286400000&hmac=TTQDRpVHvow2ZrHkSQdkXCqxswT14JrFduZpQTZKUac)

 If ELB determines that an instance is no longer working, it stops sending traffic to it and lets Auto Scaling know.
-Auto Scaling’s responsibility is to remove it from the group and replace it with a new instance.
+Auto Scaling's responsibility is to remove it from the group and replace it with a new instance.
 Traffic only sends to the new instance if it passes the health check.

 In the case of a scale down action that Auto Scaling needs to take due to a scaling policy, it lets ELB know that instances will be terminated.
 ELB can prevent Auto Scaling from terminating the instance until all connections to that instance end, while preventing any new connections.
 That feature is called **connection draining**.